ppy/osu-wiki/wiki/Beatmap/Pattern/osu!mania/Chord/en.md

 ## Jump

 Also known as doubles, **jumps** are two notes pressed at the same time.
-This is the most common chord type in 4-key osu!mania.
+This is the most common chord type in 4K osu!mania.

+The term comes from *Dance Dance Revolution* and similar games where performing doubles requires the player to literally jump between corresponding arrows on the controller pad.

 ![](img/jump.png)